AndySchroder/bitcoin-wallet-wiki/Payment-Requests.md

 Tap-to-pay means your tapping another device with your phone.
 Targets include a phone or tablet owned by the payee, payment terminals or vending machines.
 It makes use of Near-Field Communication (NFC), specifically NFC Data Exchange Format (NDEF) messages.
 Those messages can also be written to a passive tag, although it for security concerns it is discouraged to use them for more than just testing.

 There is three types of NDEF messages:
-* BIP21 and BIP72 formatted bitcoin request URIs are stored in an URI record and work exactly like in the scan-to-pay usecase.
+* BIP21 and BIP72 formatted bitcoin request URIs are stored in an URI record.
+They work exactly like in the scan-to-pay usecase.
 * BIP70 payment request in a mime record.
 This is an experimental format that transmit a full-size payment request via NFC, without the need for additional HTTP requests.
 In order to enable this format on the payee side, go to the labs settings and tick "BIP70 for tap-to-pay".

 All of these formats can optionally include a Bluetooth address for sending direct payments, just like with scan-to-pay.